b-ausoj/MultiStopwatches-App/README.md

 # MultiStopwatches

-A lightweight Progressive Web App (PWA) built with Flutter that lets you run multiple stopwatches simultaneously.
+A lightweight Web App built with Flutter that lets you run multiple stopwatches simultaneously.
 Perfect for interval training, time tracking, or any scenario where you need to monitor multiple timers at once.

 **Live App:** [multistopwatches.vercel.app](https://multistopwatches.vercel.app)